Contents

 It’s important to prioritize data cleanup work, as it’s easy to get hyper-focused on perfection and lose sight of time constraints.
 Be realistic about what you can accomplish and continue to measure the business value vs. the effort size.

-Test, Test, Test!
+6. Test, Test, Test!

 When setting your project schedule, build in opportunities to iterate.
 You need to validate that your data has correctly moved to the new CRM and that your business processes satisfy your requirements.

-Train Your End Users
+7. Train Your End Users

 More and more vendors provide free training and certifications to users as part of their solution.
 These courses tend to be self-guided.
 You may want to additionally consider combining passive learning with more active methods in a hybrid program.

-For example, in-person or remote classes led by an instructor.
+An example of this would be in-person or remote classes led by an instructor.
 Building opportunities for users to practice what they learn through guided exercises as part of the training session is an excellent way to facilitate learning.

-Be sure to use a training environment to create a safe setting for staff to play, without worrying about “breaking things.”
+Be sure to use a training environment to create a safe setting for staff to “play,” without worrying about “breaking things.”

-Write it Down
+8. Write it Down

 At JCA, we recommend an iterative approach to documentation.
 If you document as you go, you can be more efficient and reduce the risk of documentation falling through the cracks of a busy project.